taskcluster/taskgraph/docs/howto/use-fetches.rst

 Using Fetches
 -------------

-Fetches are implemented as part of the :mod:`~taskgraph.transforms.job` transforms.
+Fetches are implemented as part of the :mod:`~taskgraph.transforms.run` transforms.
 So first make sure your task's ``kind.yml`` file is using those
 transforms: